jgf1123/ahlcg2/spec.md

 Based on player experience, it was discovered after publication that a card is too powerful, rarely not powerful enough.
 The preferred approach is to alter the XP cost.
 A less common approach is to alter the text of the card.
 It is too difficult to parse if a change in wording makes a card significantly stronger or weaker.
 Instead, we will base our filtering on taboo XP cost, irrespective of wording changes.

 The Taboo list is now up to version 10; all 10 are contained in `taboo.json`, which was fetched from the arkhamdb API.
 Players choose which taboo version to use for each decklist, which is stored in the `taboo_id` field.
-It is common for a decklist to built with taboo X when X was the most current version but, when newer versions of the taboo were released, players did not go back and update the decklist to fit the new taboo, so we cannot just ignore all decklists that do not have the current `taboo_id`.
+It is common for a decklist to built with taboo T when T was the most current version but, when newer versions of the taboo were released, players did not go back and update the decklist to fit the new taboo, so we cannot just ignore all decklists that do not have the current `taboo_id`.

 For each `canonical_id`, check if its XP has been modified in the most recent taboo.
 A decklist only includes the current `canonical_id` if, according to the decklist's `taboo_id`, it paid at least that much XP for `canonical_id`.
 Treat missing `taboo_id` as **`0`** (no taboo list selected).